HydroModPy/HydroModPy/docs/source/cli/process.rst

     to stderr.
 The exit code is the typed one of the outcome, so a caller that tests ``$?`` and a caller that reads the document agree.
 SIGTERM
     unwinds: the outcome says ``dismissed``, nothing is sealed, exit 130.
+    Re-running the same request into a directory that already holds it is a reuse, below.

 ``hmp process verify --job DIR [--format {table,json,csv}]``
     Re-check a finished directory against its own seal, reading only the